 - The types of improvements in the property today that will be of relevance to the tenant

-- The age of the property and any intentions of the landlord to refurbish or expand
+- The age and functionality of the property and any intentions of the landlord to refurbish or expand

 - The vacancy factors that apply to the property type today and how they are being addressed